jax-ml/jax/docs/Custom_Operation_for_GPUs.md

 We first create primitives, `_rms_norm_fwd_p` and `_rms_norm_bwd_p`, which the custom functions can be mapped to.
 We set the `multiple_results` attribute to `True` for these operations, which means that the operation produces multiple outputs as a tuple.
 When it is set to `False`, the operation produces a single output without a tuple.
+For more details, see [How JAX primitives work](https://jax.readthedocs.io/en/latest/notebooks/How_JAX_primitives_work.html).

 ```python
 from functools import partial